tsuru/tsuru/docs/services/api.rst

     $ tsuru service-remove mysql_instance

-Tsuru calls your service to remove an instance of your service via DELETE on ``/resources/<service-name>`` (please notice that tsuru does not include a trailing slash).
+tsuru calls your service to remove an instance of your service via DELETE on ``/resources/<service-name>`` (please notice that tsuru does not include a trailing slash).
 Example of request:

 .. highlight:: text